cudeso/misp2sentinel/README.md

                 }
 ```

-In MISP you can set the *first seen* and *last seen* of attributes.
-In the MISP-STIX conversion, last seen is translated to *valid_until*.
+In MISP you can set the *first seen* and *last seen* value of attributes.
+In the MISP-STIX conversion, this last seen value is translated to *valid_until*.
 This valid_until influences the expiration date of the indicator.
 If the expiration date (calculated with the above values) is after the current date, then it is ignored.
 In some cases it can be useful to ignore the last seen value set in MISP, and just use your own calculations of the expiration date.
 You can do this with `days_to_expire_ignore_misp_last_seen`.
 This ignores the last seen value, and calculates expiration date based on `days_to_expire` (and _mapping).

-In summary.
-- If valid_until is set in MISP
-	- Set expire to valid_until
-- Else
-  - If days_to_expire_start == current_date
-  	- Set expire to "now" + days from either days_to_expire or days_to_expire_mapping
-  - If days_to_expire_start == valid_from
-  	- Set expire to MISP valid _ from + days from either days_to_expire or days_to_expire_mapping

 **Script output**